Quantum Programmable Reflections: Lower bound

 In the case of qubits ($d=2$), a more convenient notation for Gelfand--Tsetlin basis would be spin labelling $(j,m)$, where $j$ is total spin, replacing $\lambda$, and a spin $z$-projection $m$, replacing Gelfand--Tsetlin patterns $L$ (without the top row).
 More formally, correspondence between Gelfand--Tsetlin pattern $L$ and $(j,m)$ labelling for $SU(2)$ is as follows:

-For $SU(2)$, the spin $j$ also subsumes the number of qubits $n$.
+For $SU(2)$, the spin $j$ also subsumes the number of qubits $n$ according to $2j=n$.
 When we consider $U(2)$ irreps we take into account the total number of boxes $n$ of $\lambda$ by using the following Gelfand--Tsetlin patterns:

 with $0\le j\le n/2$.

 When $d=2$, there are no multiplicities, so the label $t$ can be dropped completely in \Cref{def:Knu}.
 Moreover, the dual representation $\bar{\lambda}$ is isomorphic to $\lambda$ and corresponds to the same total spin $j$.